 The main idea of Agile is close communication and cooperation with customer.
 That means that Agile methods are used for documentation shrinkage and getting high-quality software in a short period of time.
 It allows paying only for the results, which are worth for business.

 Actually, if to be honest, most of the projects aren't "pure" Agile.
 Each project is a collection of iterative processes with their requirements, goals and development approaches.
-So my team is trying to combine the advantages of different methodologies (including Agile) in software development and thus offers our customers a truly flexible approaches in software development with a reasonable price based on the realities of pricing in Eastern Europe in general, and in Belarus (Minsk) in particular.
+So my team is trying to combine the advantages of different methodologies (including Agile) in software development and thus offers our customers a truly flexible approaches in software development with a reasonable price based on the realities of pricing in Eastern Europe.

 Dear reader, if you have any questions or you would like to start working with my team, please leave your questions and requirements to the software via our contact form with the mark «For Dmitry Garbar».
 I will be happy to answer any questions, advise you in the selection of technology and develop comfortable software product for you.